 RAAF Mosquito reconnaissance aircraft

-A RAAF 'de Havilland Mosquito' reconnaissance aircraft A52-607, crashed into the top of Saddle Mountain on 25 March 1947.
-Three flares had been seen on the mountain on the day of the crash.
-On Sunday 30 March 1947, the wreckage was sighted by an Avro Anson in an air search about 30 metres from the summit.
-Several attempts were made to reach the crash site but all were hindered by bad weather and issues with navigation.
-The following day, the RAAF search party reached the plane at 10:30 am finding two bodies.
+On 25 March 1947, a Royal Australian Air Force (RAAF) 'de Havilland Mosquito' reconnaissance aircraft A52-607 crashed into the top of Saddle Mountain.
+On the day of the crash, three flares were seen on the mountain.
+Five days later, on Sunday 30 March 1947, the wreckage was sighted about 30 metres from the summit by a RAAF Avron Anson – a British twin-engine aircraft model – in an air search.
+Several attempts were made to reach the crash site, but all were hindered by bad weather and issues with navigation.
+The following day, on 31 March 1947, at 10:30am, the RAAF search party reached the plane and found two bodies.

-You'll see a leaning big rainforest tree, that had fallen over, pulling its root plate vertical and then later kept growing upwards.
-If you follow the right hand tributary of Emmet Creek all the way up you can see debris that's been washed into the gully.
-Whichever route you take up, from the summit it's about a five minute walk down to the wreckage.
+Near the wreckage, you will see a big, leaning rainforest tree that had fallen over at some point.
+Despite falling, it did not die, and, to this day, keeps growing upwards, despite its vertical root plate.
+If you follow the right side tributary of Emmet Creek all the way up, you can see debris from the plane wreckage that has since been washed into the gully.
+Whichever route you take up to the summit, it will only be about a five minute walk down to the wreckage.

-Alan Simet, a well known adventurer of the previous generation, and a few other soldiers from Townsville walked to the crash site in 1996.
-They found the frame of the co-pilot's seat near the stream along with flare tape which were still intact after all this time.
-Apparently Sid Beck, an aircraft recover and a museum curator, has also recovered bits and pieces from the crash site.
-There's a memorial in Giru's Lions Brolga Park in remembrance of the crash and a propeller at the RAAF Base Townsville Museum which was recovered from the crash site.
+Alan Simet, a well-known adventurer that was most active during the 1970s, 80s, and 90s and a few other soldiers from Townsville walked to the crash site in 1996.
+They found the frame of the co-pilot's seat near the stream along with flare tape, both of which were still intact after all this time.
+Apparently Sid Beck, an aircraft recoverer and a museum curator, has also recovered bits and pieces from the crash site.
+There's a memorial in Giru's Lions Brolga Park in remembrance of the crash and a propeller at the RAAF Base Townsville Museum, which was recovered from the crash site.

-There are not much remains of the plane wreckage, only two of the motors and other bits of metal, partially still together and strewn in an approximately a 20 metre radius.
-Sme bakelite, electronics, and wiring can also be seen.
-The remains are all tarnished, weathered, and blended in well with the surroundings.
+Today, not much remains of the plane wreckage.
+Only two of the motors, a few small bits of metal, various electronics, and wiring can be seen, all of which are strewn across a 20 metre radius.
+Most of the remains are tarnished, weathered, and now blend in quite well with the surroundings.

-We would like this historic site to be remembered and for the relics and artefacts to stay at the site and not fall victim to collectors and trophy hunters.
-Please be responsible, respect the history, and the importance of this site for future generations being able to visit and appreciate.
-There are few places like this left to explore that haven't been pillaged and there is absolutely no reason to remove objects from any of these sites.
-Note that this is a national park and we must only take photos and leave only footprints.
+We would like this historic site to be remembered, and we would like the relics and artefacts to stay at the site and not fall victim to collectors and trophy hunters.
+There are few places remaining like this in Australia, let alone the world, to explore that have not been pillaged.
+There is no reason to remove objects from any of these sites.
+Please be responsible, respect the history, and respect the importance of this site for future generations.
+Take photos and leave only footprints.

 North East Ridge Route

-Starting at the highway, park your car on the western side of the highway and the northside of Emmit Creek.
-From here, make your way up the ridgeline though bushland before reaching rainforest.
-Either summit the false peak and descend or conture around.
-Continue on toward the main peak.
-The south east ridge would also be possible.
-There are many great vantage points along this hike that provide superb views.
+Park your car on the western side of the highway and the north side of Emmett Creek.
+From here, make your way up the ridgeline though the bushland before reaching the rainforest.
+Most hikers will then summit the false peak and descend before continuing up toward the main peak.
+There are many great vantage points along this route that provide superb views.

 Emmett Creek Ridgeline Route

-The route is a personal favourite of Alan Simet.
-Starting from the highway, make your way up the creek rock hopping over boulders.
-Taking the left fork, you then make your way up to the saddle.
-Once at the saddle, you follow the ridgeline up towards the saddle with the possibility of an easy walk down to the crash site.
+This route is a personal favourite of Alan Simet and many others.
+Starting from the highway, make your way up the creek, rock hopping over boulders.
+Take the left fork, and then make your way up to the saddle.
+Once at the saddle, follow the ridgeline up towards the summit with the possibility of an easy walk down to the crash site.

 Emmett Falls Route

-Involves scrambling that is close to rock climbing.
-If you follow Emmett Creek up, taking the right fork, you will come up to Emmett Falls – a 50m cascading waterfalls.
-Scramble up the right hand size.
-At the top of these fall is a spectacular view out to Wongaloo Conservation Park, Bowling Green Bay Conservation Park, Corrick Plains Nature Refuge, and the ocean.
+This route involves scrambling if not full on rock climbing.
+Follow Emmett Creek, take the right fork, and then you will reach Emmett Falls, which is a 50 metre cascading waterfall.
+Scramble up the right side of the waterfall, and you will be rewarded at the top with a spectacular view over Wongaloo Conservation Park, Bowling Green Bay Conservation Park, Corrick Plains Nature Refuge, and the Coral Sea.